mautic/mautic-community-handbook/pages/09.education-team/chapter.md

     * [User Documentation][User Documentation] Describes key concepts of Mautic and provides instructions for using and contributing to Mautic.
     * [Knowledgebase][Knowledgebase]Provides a database of tutorials, FAQs, and how-to articles.
-    * [Developer Guide][Developer Guide]details about the Mautic API, Webhooks, themes and plugin development.
+    * [Developer Documentation][Developer Documentation] details about the Mautic API, Webhooks, themes and plugin development.
     * [Community Handbook][Community Handbook] central point of call for how the Mautic community is organised and managed.